Snapshot Analytics

 Navajo Horsehair Pottery

-More than any other Native American pottery making tradition, the Navajo Indian tribe is known for horse hair pottery which was borrowed from the Acoma Pueblo.
+More than any other Native American pottery-making tradition, the Navajo tribe is known for horse hair pottery, which was borrowed from the Acoma Pueblo.
 By placing individual strands of horse hair from the mane or tail onto red-hot pieces, artists create dark veins that may either serve as the sole decoration or as a backdrop for another etched or painted design.
 A similar process is also used with feathers.

-The Navajo Indian tribe are the only pottery makers to use pine pitches for finishes, giving the finished piece a dark red or brown hue and glossy sheen resembling mahogany.
+The Navajo are the only pottery makers to use pine pitches for finishes, giving these pieces a dark red or brown hue and glossy sheen resembling mahogany.

-Many Navajo (Diné) Indian vessels have color bands that wrap around the width of the piece and graduate into new hues along the color spectrum as your eyes move vertically.
-Within these bands is often etching of a feathers or other geometric patterns.
+Many Navajo (Diné) vessels have color bands that wrap around the width of the piece and graduate into new hues along the color spectrum as your eyes move vertically.
+Within these bands are often etchings of feathers or other geometric patterns.

-Although Navajo Indian pottery artists often create very intricate and highly decorated pottery, one of the most prominent Navajo artists, Alice Cling, creates very simple, yet very elegant pieces.
+Although Navajo pottery artists often create intricate and highly decorated pottery, one of the most prominent Navajo artists, Alice Cling, creates very simple yet elegant pieces.

 Cling uses the traditional pine pitch and fires her pieces outdoors.
-The combination of the clay, the temperature and the ash that falls onto the piece while firing and the temperature lead to “blushing”—natural color ranging from rich red to purplish brown to black.
+The combination of the clay, the temperature, and the ash that falls onto the piece while firing leads to “blushing”—a natural color ranging from rich red to purplish brown to black.

 As one of the largest Native American nations, the art of the Navajos largely defines the Southwestern style.
 You can accent your home décor with a Southwestern flare with Native American pottery from Palms Trading Company.

-Palms Trading Company carries a fine selection of pottery from the Navajo Indians and many other Southwestern Pueblo nations.
+We carry the finest selection of pottery from the Navajo and many other Southwestern Pueblo nations.
 We buy directly from the artists, so every piece we carry is guaranteed authentic.
-To explore our larger offline collection, contact us to start using our personal shopper service.

 Contact Palms Trading Company today